How to Use i2c Arduino with MaxSonar

 Why use a library?

 Use a library because the default Arduino Wire() library does not support changes in bus speed or feature proper clock stretching support.
 This makes the default library only marginally functional with an I2C‑MaxSonar because the I2C‑MaxSonar currently only supports bus speeds up to 50kHz (without clock stretching) or 400kHz (with clock stretching).
 Neither of these combinations are available without taking more direct control.
+Understanding the Arduino i2c capabilities is essential for optimizing sensor performance.

 Installing the I2C Library